 This guide has been produced for information purposes only.
 As a mortgage broker, we're not able to offer tax advice.

-In this guide, we'll explain the advantages and disadvantages of buying property through a limited company, how limited company buy-to-lets differ from traditional ones, what mortgage options you have and how to set up a limited company.
+In this guide, we'll explain the advantages and disadvantages of buying property through a limited company, how limited company buy to lets differ from traditional ones, what limited company buy to let mortgage options you have and how to set up a limited company.

 Mortgages for limited companies are usually suitable for SPVs, or Special Purpose Vehicles, which are set up specifically to purchase properties.
 However, some lenders are willing to offer mortgages to more standard limited companies.
 If you need a mortgage for any type of company, an independent mortgage broker can help you find the right kind of lender for your needs.

-You can get started by comparing limited buy-to-let mortgages currently on the market with our best buys tool.
+You can get started by comparing limited buy to let mortgage rates currently on the market with our best buys tool.

 Limited Company